 This blog post has provided the key points you need to identify and evaluate a true managed service for Kafka.
 As a next step, I invite you to experiment with Confluent Cloud and try out the examples from this GitHub repository.
 There are examples written in many programming languages, and they will give you the boost you need to start streaming without worrying about infrastructure details.

-To learn more, sign up for Confluent Cloud today and start streaming with the best managed service for Apache Kafka and receive $200 off usage each month for your first three months.
+To learn more, sign up for Confluent Cloud today and start streaming with the best managed service for Apache Kafka.
+If you’re a new user, you’ll receive $400 to spend within Confluent Cloud during your first 60 days.
 You can also use the promo code CL60BLOG for an additional $60 of free Confluent Cloud usage.*